Rick Scott: Voting rights

 Scott frequently sought to implement voter IDs as governor, with numerous courts ruling against him in voting rights cases.
 He signed into law bills that created barriers to registering new voters, limited early voting, ended early voting on the Sunday before Election Day (known as "souls to the polls" in African-American churches), and restricted the ability of ex-felons to restore their voting rights.
 In 2012, Scott attempted to purge non-citizens from voter rolls just before the election; a court stopped him from doing so, and it was revealed that legitimate voters were on the voter rolls.
 The Tampa Bay Times noted that under Scott's tenure, Florida had the longest voting lines of any state in the 2012 election.
 After harsh criticism, he expanded early voting hours, and allowed early voting on the Sunday before Election Day.
+Florida's then Secretary of State Ken Detzner later remarked the voter roll purge "should" and "could" have been better.

 In 2016, Scott refused to extend registration deadlines after ordering evacuations due to Hurricane Matthew; courts ultimately extended the deadline.
 He signed legislation into law that rejected mail ballots where signatures on the ballot envelope did not match signatures in files; in 2016 a court struck down the law.
 In 2014, Scott blocked a request by the city of Gainesville to use a facility at the University of Florida as a site for early voting.
 In July 2018, a judge ruled against Scott's prohibition of early voting on campus, saying the ban showed a "stark pattern of discrimination."
 In 2013, Scott ordered Pinellas County to close down sites where voters could submit mail ballots.
 In 2012, a court ruled that Scott could not place heavy fines on groups that registered voters but failed to submit the registrations within 48 hours.